 Increasing evidence has now shown that protection from hepatitis B vaccine is long-lasting and studies demonstrate that, among successfully vaccinated immunocompetent individuals, protection against chronic infection persists for 20-30 years or more.
-The World Health Organization (WHO) has concluded from this that there is no compelling evidence for recommending a booster dose of hepatitis B vaccine in routine immunisation programmes.2 Booster doses are only recommended for:
+The World Health Organization (WHO) has concluded from this that there is no compelling evidence for recommending a booster dose of hepatitis B vaccine in routine immunisation programmes.
+Booster doses are only recommended for:

-- healthcare and laboratory workers who have not responded to their primary course; - patients with renal failure; - at the time of a subsequent significant exposure.
+- healthcare workers, including students and trainees, who should be offered a single booster dose of vaccine, once only, around five years after primary immunisation patients with renal failure; - at the time of a subsequent significant exposure.